up2b/pyup2b/README.md

-  -v, --version         show program's version number and exit -aac                  allow automatic image compression -aw, --add-watermark  whether to add text watermark to the images to be uploaded -c {0: 'sm.ms', 1: 'imgtu.com', 2: 'gitee.com', 3: 'github.com'}, --choose-site {0: 'sm.ms', 1: 'imgtu.com', 2: 'gitee.com', 3: 'github.com'}
+  -v, --version         show program's version number and exit -aac                  allow automatic image compression -aw, --add-watermark  whether to add text watermark to the images to be uploaded --current             show the image bed in use --list                list all configured image beds -c {0: 'sm.ms', 1: 'imgtu.com', 2: 'gitee.com', 3: 'github.com'}, --choose-site {0: 'sm.ms', 1: 'imgtu.com', 2: 'gitee.com', 3: 'github.com'}
                         choose the image bed you want to use and exit -l USERNAME PASSWORD, --login USERNAME PASSWORD